AlhanoufAlmans/Workshop2/README.md

 ---

 ### How to use

-using the port provided in the terminal,“localhost:8000”
+using the port provided in the terminal,“localhost:8000” and HTML page showen below will appear accordingly.
 ---
 ## Release (0.0.0)
 ![Terminal](Screen%20Shot%202021-12-15%20at%2011.59.03%20PM.png)